 I felt like a new person.

-If this played out anything like it did with our first baby, it wouldn’t be long until we started to feel way more rested again.
+If this played out anything like it did with our first baby, it wouldn’t be long until we started to feel rested again.

 Not that moms ever really recover from sleep deprivation.

 At least, I haven’t yet, but I do have a baby, a two year old and a 5 year old.
-I think tired is just an extension on my name now: Heather L. Tired Goffrier.
+Tired is just an extension on my name now: Heather L. Tired Goffrier.

 But nothing compares to the lack of sleep you get when your baby is brand new.